icml2021SiMaN/icml2021SiMaN/README.md

 | [resnet18_1w1a](https://drive.google.com/drive/folders/15pwL5UeJGFHNwHNFh7Yl6dFgAX9QvxE5?usp=sharing)|    512     |       256       |  150  |   ✔    | 60.1 | 82.3 |
 | [resnet34_1w1a](https://drive.google.com/drive/folders/1vhl1Q9ulTfqMy27Gn5lFIMgop24UIRh8?usp=sharing)|    512     |       256       |  150  |   ✔    | 63.9 | 84.8 |

-To ensure the reproducibility, please refer to our training details provided in the links for our quantized models. \
+To ensure the reproducibility, please refer to our training details provided in the links for our quantized models.
-Small tips for further boosting the performance of our method: (1) removing the optional argument ```--use_dali``` as discussed above; (2) increasing the training epochs; (3) enlarging the batch size for training.

 To verify the performance of our quantized models on ImageNet, please use the following command:
 ```bash